psi4/psi4/doc/sphinxman/source/cfour.rst

-optimize on a sandwich calc?
+optimize on a sandwich calc? errors out

-.. _`sec:cfouroutput`:
+.. _`sec:cfourOutput`:

 Output
 ~~~~~~